 Cable TV

-Putting your cable bill on autopay means it’s out of sight, out of mind.
-So, even if you don’t watch much TV, you don’t think about what you are paying each month.
+Putting your cable bill on autopay means it's out of sight, out of mind.
+Even if you don't watch much TV, it can be easy to overlook how much it's actually costing you.

-By forcing yourself to pay the bill, you will be more aware of what you’re spending — and more likely to ask yourself if it’s worth it.
+By forcing yourself to manually pay the bill, then you will be more aware of what you're spending.
+You're also more likely to ask yourself if it's worth it.

 Television streaming services